HereLiesHugo/markdown-editor/README.md

 # Markdown Editor

-A modern, Electron-based Markdown editor with a focus on aesthetics and usability.
+A modern, Electron-based Markdown editor with a focus on aesthetics and ease of use.

 ## Features